 Prior to mid-October and/or after the third week of December, leaves must be bagged for pick up.
 Do not dump leaves in the swimming pool area.

 The Village Service Department has a scheduled limb collection route to collect branches and large limbs.
 Limb collection will occur on the FIRST Monday and Tuesday of each month and the THIRD Monday and Tuesday of each month depending upon your street name.
+Check the Village calendar to see when your street will be serviced.
 Branches and trimmings should be stacked in manageable bundles not to exceed 8 ft. in length or 50 lbs (do not place in boxes or cans) and set at the curb, or adjacent to the street where there is no curb (NOT IN THE STREET) after 6:00 pm the day prior to scheduled day; however, items should be placed no later than 7:15 am the scheduled day to guarantee pick up.

 Limbs and honeysuckle under 2″ in diameter and smaller than 4 ft. should be placed in brown paper lawn/leaf bags or a container clearly marked as “yard waste” for Rumpke.
 Residents are cautioned about leaving the limbs at the curb for several days or over the weekend.